alexKleider/phInfo/README.md

         sudo apt-get -y update && sudo apt-get -y upgrade

-There are a number of utilities and customizations that are not essential but I find them useful to have so my practice is to also run the following script:

-        ./favourites.sh

 The following sequence of commands ensures that you are in the current user's home directory (`/home/pi`,) installs `git` and then clones the piInfo repository<sup>[4](#4reponame)</sup>: